-Customizing landscape in Stellarium can be a really fascinating exercise, especially when you are doing it for your own landscape, which has been known by yourself for a very long time.
+Customizing the landscape in Stellarium can be a really fascinating exercise, especially when you are doing it for your own landscape, which has been known by yourself for a very long time.
 Now you can transfer your real view into this program and enjoy the stargazing simulation.

-I won’t explain much this stuff, due to its wider availability on the web.
+I won’t explain this stuff, due to its wider availability on the web.
 I would like to show you the nontraditional way to get the vista, which comes from…Street View.

-- DOWNLOADING THE STREET VIEW IMAGE
+- DOWNLOADING THE STREET-VIEW IMAGE

 Firstly we should refer to the (former) iStreetView.com, which gives us an opportunity to find our panorama (location).

-In case of difficulties, which came out recently, is better to find your place in Google Maps Street View, then copy the link into this app and generate the Street View image ID as per in the picture below (Pic.
+In case of difficulties, which came out recently, it is better to find your place in Google Maps Street View, then copy the link into this app and generate the Street View image ID as per in the picture below (Pic.
 1).

 Finally, you should get an image like this below (Pic.
 2):